 Eye infections are caused by many different reasons.
 They include getting a tiny objects in the eyes, like a grass seed or hair, or they can be caused by smaller irritants like pollen or mold.
 They can also be caused by bacteria, viruses, injuries to the eye, or tumors.
 Birth defects also cause constant eye infections, like entropic eyelids, where the eyelashes grow inside the eyelid.

 What Are the Signs of Eye Infections in Pets?

-Your pet may squint or keep the infected eye closed.
-Your pet will constantly rub the eye and face.
-There may be discharge from the eye, which can be either watery or thick.
-The discharge may have a bad smell.
+Your pet may squint, keep the infected eye closed, or constantly rub the eye and face.
+There may be discharge from the eye, which can be either watery or thick and may have a bad smell.
 The eye itself is often red and the eyelids, eyes or part of the face may be swollen.
 The third eye may be seen more often and it, too, may be swollen.

 Do Pets Change Their Behavior When They Have Eye Infections?

-Pets are in pain, so they do not want to play or be cuddled.
-They may want to hide or be in darker places.
+If pets are in pain they may not seek attention, could be less playful, and want to hide or be in darker places.
 It can hurt to have their faces touched, so they may bite or scratch in self-defense.
-They may even lose their appetites.
-Always call your veterinarian when your pet has a drastic change in behavior.
+They may even lose their appetites, it's always a good idea to contact your veterinarian when your pet has a drastic change in behavior.

 Could There Be Other Reasons for These Signs?

 There are parasites, vitamin deficiencies, and conditions like glaucoma and dry eye that may cause signs similar to an eye infection.
 It’s important to get your pet diagnosed by your vet so that he or she can get the right treatment.